On the Carath\'eodory number for strong convexity: Proof of Theorem about the Carath eodory number when the gauge set is a product of generating sets

-we just note that the $f$ and $g$ make edges of a bipartite graph on $Y\cup Z$ and we can take $y^*\in Y$ and $z^*\in Z$ not connected by an edge in any direction.
+we can take $y^*\in Y$ and $z^*\in Z$ not connected by an edge in any direction.

 Inequality \eqref{equation:big} only fails for $\ell = m = 1$.
 In this case $K$ is a square in the plane and we can argue differently.
-Put $p$ to the origin and then it remains to find two points in $X$ that lie in the opposite quadrants relative to $p$ to have $p$ in their $K$-strong convex hull.
-But when it is impossible to do this it just means that a vertical or a horizontal line separates $p$ from $X$, which evidently contradicts the inclusion $p\in \conv_K(X)$.
+Put $p$ to the origin and then it remains to find two points in $X$ that lie in opposite quadrants relative to $p$ to have $p$ in their $K$-strongly convex hull.
+But such a situation means that a vertical or a horizontal line separates $p$ from $X$, which evidently contradicts the inclusion $p\in \conv_K(X)$.

-We are done in case $|Y\cup Z|=n+2$, the case $|Y\cup Z|\le n$ is trivial since we do not need to drop points in this case.
-The remaining case $|Y\cup Z|=n+1$ is done similarly, we just drop a point $y^*$ from $Y$ and a point $z^*$ from $Z$, but note that since $Y$ and $Z$ may not be disjoint in this case, it may happen that we only drop one point in fact.
-But this is sufficient to reduce $|Y\cup Z|$ to $n$.

 We have proved that the Carath\'eodory number is at most $n$, it is actually precisely $n$ because of Theorem~ \ref{theorem:at-least-n}.